zuavra/nginx-ip-whitelister/README.md

 * If the validation app cannot be reached by Nginx or returns any status code other than 2xx (including 500 if it malfunctions), request is rejected.
 * If any allow netmasks are defined and the IP doesn't match any of them, request is rejected.
 * If any deny netmasks are defined and the IP matches any of them, request is rejected.
+* If any GeoIP allow countries are defined and the IP is not private and doesn't match any of them, request is rejected.
+* If any GeoIP deny countries are defined and the IP is not private and matches any of them, request is rejected.
 * If the IP is found in the whitelist and has not expired, request is approved.
 * If the visitor's key doesn't match any of the keys provided in `.env` or via headers, request is rejected.
 * The IP is added to the whitelist with an expiration timestamp, request is approved.